JamesNK/BookOfDotNetOSS/strong-naming.md

 Strong-naming an assembly ensures the most people can use it, and .NET Core removes the main problem with strong-naming.

 **✓ CONSIDER** strong-naming your project assemblies.

-Strong-naming allows assemblies to be:
+> Strong-naming allows assemblies to be:
+>

-  1. Referenced by other strong-named assemblies
+>  1. Referenced by other strong-named assemblies
-  2. Stored and referenced in the Global Assembly Cache (GAC)
+>  2. Stored and referenced in the Global Assembly Cache (GAC)
-  3. Used by applications with plug-in architectures that require strong-named assemblies
+>  3. Used by applications with plug-in architectures that require strong-named assemblies

 **✓ CONSIDER** checking in the key used to strong-name into your source control system.

-You loose the benefit of identity of strong-naming but making the key public lets developers recompile the library with the same identity.
+> By making the key public you lose the strong-naming guarantee of publisher identity, but a public key lets developers recompile the library more easily.

 **✓ CONSIDER** incrementing the assembly version on only major version changes to help users reduce binding redirects, and how often they are updated.

 **X DO NOT** publish strong-named and non-strong-named versions of your project, e.g. `Contoso.Api` and `Contoso.Api.StrongNamed`.

-If an application ends up depending on both packages the developer will encounter type name conflicts.
+> If an application ends up depending on both packages the developer will encounter type name conflicts.

 **More Information**